 Zagreb is surrounded by sprawling mountains and rivers that go through the city.
-The sloping hills of Medvednica Mountains and fertile land of the Pannonian Plain are what makes up Zagreb, with the rivers of Sava, Danube, and Drava flowing through the city.
+The sloping hills of the Medvednica Mountains and fertile land of the Pannonian Plain are what makeup Zagreb, with the rivers of Sava, Danube, and Drava flowing through the city.

 How to Reach (Modes of Transportation)

-By Tram - The most popular choice of transportation in Zagreb, tram lines offer routes to the middle and inner suburbs of the city.
-Running on 116.3 km with 17 lines, it is however, non-operational on the weekends and on public holidays.
+– The most popular choice of transportation in Zagreb, tram lines offer routes to the middle and inner suburbs of the city.
+Running on 116.3 km with 17 lines, it is, however, non-operational on the weekends and on public holidays.

-By Bus - The Central Bus Station is the bus hub of Croatia, located southeast of the railway station, and providing both domestic and international routes.
+– The Central Bus Station is the bus hub of Croatia, located southeast of the railway station, and provides both domestic and international routes.

 When to Visit